foundjem/foundjem.github.io/content/post/get-started/index.md

 ---
-title: 🎉 Easily create your own simple yet highly customizable blog
+title: 🛠️ Design a Simple, Flexible, and BCustomizable Blog 🌐
-summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
+summary: Reclaim your digital space — enjoy full control over your personal brand and privacy by leaving big tech behind!
 date: 2023-10-27

 # Featured image